 On the other hand, if you’re freezing unwhipped double cream, you can use an ice cube tray to freeze and store the product.
 Of course, this technique won’t work if you’ve got cartons of double cream to freeze.

 For a large batch of double cream to freeze, pour the product into a rigid plastic container with an airtight cover.
 Do not fill the container to the brim, leave about an inch or two of space.
 This way, the cream could expand as it freezes.
-Cover the double cream, mark the container with the name of the product + the date and stick in the freezer.
+Cover the double cream, mark the container with the name of the product and the date, and stick it in the freezer.

 To defrost the frozen double cream, simply transfer the container from the freezer to the fridge.
 Leave the product to thaw for several hours to overnight.